Peanuts by Charles Schulz for November 10, 2023

 7. Missing large

-wi3leong Premium Member 10 months ago
+wi3leong Premium Member about 1 year ago

 Apparently, a popular way to avoid being sent to Vietnam was to enlist and choose an MOS (specialty) that wasn’t in demand there.
 I had coworkers who did that.
 Another, an excellent athlete, was disqualified due to hemorroids.